 The train company (TFL or various others) typically write to an individual who is suspected of fare evasion, asking them to confirm whether they accept that they committed the offence.
 There will be an opportunity to provide information to ‘take into consideration’ while they consider a prosecution.

-An increasing number of regional railway companies (including Cross Country and Chilton Railways) have started outsourcing their prosecutions to a private company called Transport Investigations Limited (TIL) to recover revenue and prosecute cases on their behalf as an agent.
+An increasing number of regional railway companies (including Cross Country and Chiltern Railways & Transport for Wales) have started outsourcing their prosecutions to a private company called Transport Investigations Limited (TIL) to recover revenue and prosecute cases on their behalf as an agent.
 You may therefore receive correspondence from TIL.

 In advice set out by TfL, it reminds those that are being prosecuted for allegedly committing an offence to seek advice from a solicitor.
-It confirms that fare evasion is a “strict liability offence”, which means that intention is irrelevant; You may be guilty by simply not holding a valid ticket.
+It confirms that fare evasion (under the byelaw) is a “strict liability offence”, which means that intention is irrelevant; You may be guilty by simply not holding a valid ticket.

 How long do I have to respond to a fare evasion letter?

 When you receive the initial letter, it is an ideal time for us to intervene on your behalf, because the final decision to prosecute has not yet been made by the train company.
 It’s a great opportunity to set out personal mitigating factors and supporting documents.

 What happens if I’m prosecuted for Fare Evasion?

-If they decide to prosecute, you will receive a Court Summons in the post, providing a date when you must attend court.
+If they decide to prosecute, you will receive a Court Summons in the post, providing a date when the hearing will be heard.
 The form will ask you whether you intend to plead guilty or not guilty and will give you an option to enter your plea by post.

 It is extremely important that you do not complete this paperwork without consulting a solicitor if your aim is to avoid a criminal conviction.